tornado05/planetoid/README.md

 ## Plugins

 ### dataloader

+Plugin loads json data and stores it under the key

 ### globe

-Plugin can draw basic Sphere and color.
+Plugin draws basic Sphere and color.
 Graticule can be added to sphere.

 Params:
  - globeColor - string, globe color hash